Learn what contact time with family is and how you can make it a positive experience for a child.

 What to look out for:

-You can also contact the Kinship advice team for free, non-judgmental advice and information if you live in England or Wales.
+If you still need help after taking the steps above, you can contact the Kinship advice team for free, non-judgmental advice and information if you live in England or Wales.
+Please note that, as a charity, we are completely independent from your local authority.

 Sign up for emails to keep up to date with the information that’s important to you, from support and advice for kinship carers, to our latest news, events and campaigns.